Southeastern Wisconsin's Largest Triton Aluminum Utility Trailer Dealer

 The main benefit to aluminum utility trailers is their low weight (in comparison to steel trailers).
 Customers with light duty tow vehicles benefit greatly from this.
 Let’s say a customer has a small SUV with a 1500 lb towing capacity.
 If they buy a Triton 5X10 aluminum utility trailer, they will be able to carry roughly 1100 lbs in the trailer without exceeding their towing capacity.
-This is because the Triton 5X10 aluminum trailer will weigh only 400 lbs whereas a steel 5x10 utility trailer will weigh roughly 1000 lbs.
+This is because the Triton 5X10 aluminum trailer will weigh approximately 400 lbs whereas the average steel 5x10 utility trailer will weigh roughly 1000 lbs.
 If a customer were to purchase the 5x10 steel trailers, they would only be able to load it with 500 lbs of cargo before meeting their maximum towing capacity and taxing the vehicle’s transmission.

 Stop By and Check Out Our Selection of Aluminum Utility Trailers Today!